 The power of a modern POS system comes from its inventory management capabilities.
-Harnessing those capabilities to manage inventory will save you tons of time and allow you to update your product count automatically in real time, automate purchase orders, dramatically reduce inventory shrink, increase sales efficiency and more.
+Harnessing those capabilities to manage inventory will save you tons of time and allow you to update your product count automatically in real time, automate purchase orders (POs), dramatically reduce inventory shrink, increase sales efficiency, and more.

-Before you can manage inventory with Lightspeed POS you need to populate the POS system with your product information.
-Products information will include everything from the product name, wholesale and retail price, and product description as well as vendor and manufacturer information, SKU, and UPC.
+Before you can manage inventory with Lightspeed POS, you need to input your product information.
+This information includes everything from the product name, wholesale and retail price, and product description, as well as vendor and manufacturer information, SKU numbers, and UPC.

-There are 3 ways you can add your products to Lightspeed: import items from a database, import items from a vendor catalog, and/or add products manually.
+There are three ways you can add your products to Lightspeed: import items from a database, import items from a vendor catalog, and/or add products manually.

 3. Adding Products Manually

-Of course, Lightspeed also allows you to input products and product information manually.
-When you first begin with Lightspeed, this would be a time consuming process unless you have a very limited inventory list.
-But this becomes more helpful after set up and you only need to add one or two products.
 Additionally, you can add products to a product matrix.
-This allows you to quickly add products that have different colors or sizes all at once while also noting different inventory levels or prices as needed.
+This matrix allows you to quickly add products that have different colors or sizes all at once while also noting different inventory levels or prices as needed.

-Step 2: Create and Submit P.O.s Manually or Automatically with Lightspeed
+Step 3: Create and Submit Purchase Orders Manually or Automatically With Lightspeed

-Lightspeed POS will also combine purchase orders for the same vendor so everything is in one place and easy to keep track of.
-All you have to do is review the P.O. and submit it to your vendor.
+Lightspeed POS will also combine POs for the same vendor so that everything is in one place and easy to track.
+All you have to do is review the PO and submit it to your vendor.

-Not only that, you can also select different rules for different stores.
-For example, let’s say that you have two physical locations (Stadium Store and City Store) and an online store (nmbr1fan.com) and each of those three stores carries and orders their own inventory.
+You can also select different rules for different stores.
+For example, let’s say you have two physical locations (Stadium Store and City Store) and an online store (nmbr1fan.com), and each of those three stores carries and orders their own inventory.

-Well, Team Pompoms might sell more quickly at one location than another.
+Team Pompoms might sell more quickly at one location than another.
 If that’s the case, you can set up a rule for each store.
-Stadium Store can automatically reorder 100 Team Pompoms when it reaches on-hand inventory level of 25.
-But City Store can automatically generate a P.O. for 15 Team Pompoms when it reaches an on-hand inventory level of 5.
+Stadium Store can automatically reorder 100 Team Pompoms when it reaches an on-hand inventory level of 25, but City Store can automatically generate a PO for 15 Team Pompoms when it reaches an on-hand inventory level of 5.

-To implement automatic re-orders, set a Re-Order Point (the point at which your stock level will trigger a reorder) and a Re-Order Level (the amount of the product you want to automatically re-order).
+To implement automatic reorders, set a reorder point (the point at which your stock level will trigger a reorder) and a reorder level (the number of the product you want to automatically reorder).
 Remember, if you have more than one location ordering inventory, these levels can be different if the product sells at a different rate.

-When you’re ready to submit your P.O.s to your vendors, all of these automatic re-orders will be waiting for you and can be added.
+When you’re ready to submit your POs to your vendors, all of these automatic reorders will be ready for you to add.
 You do so by going from Inventory to Master Order and selecting Add Reorders.

 5 Tips When Receiving Inventory

-- Review the invoice with the delivery person.
-Confirm P.O., invoice, and shipment match.
+- Review each invoice with the delivery person.
+Confirm PO, invoice, and shipment match.

-- Resolve any discrepancies with your suppliers prior to paying the invoice.
+- Resolve any discrepancies with your suppliers before paying the invoice.